STAGES OF HS

 PREVALENCE OF HS

 HS is relatively rare.
 The prevalence of all forms of HS reported in published literature varies.
-It is estimated that the number of adults in the U.S. living with the moderate to severe form of HS is between 115,000 and 189,000.10
+It is estimated that the number of adults in the U.S. living with the moderate to severe form of HS is up to 200,000.11

-Females are more likely than males to develop HS, with a 3:1 ratio.11
+Females are more likely than males to develop HS, with a 3:1 ratio.12

-But HS may be more common than you think, as it is often misdiagnosed, or goes undiagnosed for years when hidden by embarrassed patients.3,8 From an AbbVie conducted market research survey, patients with HS on average see 5 doctors over 8 years before they are properly diagnosed.12
+But HS may be more common than you think, as it is often misdiagnosed, or goes undiagnosed for years when hidden by embarrassed patients.3,9 From an AbbVie-conducted market research survey, patients with HS on average see 5 doctors over 8 years before they are properly diagnosed.13

 RISK FACTORS TO CONSIDER

-The development of HS depends on a combination of factors.
-However, it may be helpful to know that the data on patients with HS has some patterns to help you recognize this often overlooked disease.
+The exact cause of HS is unknown.
+However, it may be helpful to know that there are risk factors associated with HS that have been identified and may help you recognize this often overlooked disease.8

-GENETIC FACTORS: 30%-40% of patients with HS have at least one family member who has it as well13
+GENETIC FACTORS: 30%-40% of patients with HS have at least one family member who has it as well14

-HORMONAL FACTORS: A strong relationship exists between HS and sex hormones, as demonstrated by the onset after puberty, and lack of onset after menopause14
+HORMONAL FACTORS: A strong relationship exists between HS and sex hormones, as demonstrated by the onset after puberty, and lack of onset after menopause15

-MECHANICAL FACTORS: Weak structural support at the junction of the sebaceous gland and the follicular duct likely predisposes to follicular rupture caused by local trauma14
+MECHANICAL FACTORS: Weak structural support at the junction of the sebaceous gland and the follicular duct likely predisposes to follicular rupture caused by local trauma15

-OBESITY may exacerbate HS symptoms, with higher body mass index associated with increased disease severity15
+OBESITY may exacerbate HS symptoms, with higher body mass index associated with increased disease severity16

-SMOKING can promote follicular plugging, which may contribute to the pathogenesis of HS14
+SMOKING can promote follicular plugging, which may contribute to the pathogenesis of HS15

-COMORBIDITIES such as Crohn's disease or spondyloarthropathy often may be present in patients with HS14
+COMORBIDITIES such as Crohn's disease or spondyloarthropathy often may be present in patients with HS15

 “The swelling, the discharge—I know this is an incurable disease, but is it wrong for me to hope for something that can help my lesions?”